pfeffer90/pytr8/README.md

 # A simple Python framework for trading algorithms running on [Lykke](www.lykke.com)

 This repository hosts our submission for the [Lykke stream](https://streams.lykke.com/Project/ProjectDetails/python-simple-trading-algorithm-development) which aims at making the [Lykke API](https://hft-service-dev.lykkex.net/swagger/ui/index.html#/) more user (and robot) friendly.
 Feel free to fork and extend this repository, share your thoughts, and spread the idea of the first blockchain based Exchange.
-Functionalities of this framework include:
+Features of this framework include:
 - Ongoing price flow maintenance for all available asset pairs
 - Automatic processing of price information to generate trading signals
 - Trading signals are processed by risk management engine before sending out orders
 - Automatic submission of Market (and Limit) orders
 - Supervision of order status as a risk management functionality
+- Persistence of trading orders in a lightweight database
-- The framework ensures that all functionalities are saved in a log-file, providing information for debugging to improve the code in testing environments or to ensure compliance.
+- The framework ensures that all trading steps are saved in a log-file, providing information for debugging to improve the code in testing environments or to ensure compliance.

 Everything is set up as a minimal example and can easily be extended.